 Professor Davis, who taught at Hiram College from 1927-1947, was department chair and dean, eventually retired from teaching at American University in Washington D.C. in 1973, and authored 26 books, including The Americas in History, Latin American Social Thought, Latin American Thought: A Historical Introduction, Latin American Leaders, and Notes for a Dictionary of Ohio Indian Place Names.

 The Study Abroad tradition continued in 1938 with English Literature Professor Ralph Hinsdale Goodale’s summer trip to England.

-In December of 1940, when Europe was embroiled in conflict, intrepid Professor of Spanish, Lucille Draper (later Gault) (who two years earlier was caught In the midst of the civil war while traveling in Spain, and narrowly escaping from the country aboard a French destroyer to Casa Blanca, Morocco, before heading for home) traveled by station wagon with a group of advanced conversation students to Mexico.
-The students spoke only Spanish the entire time.
+In December of 1940, when Europe was embroiled in conflict, intrepid Professor of Spanish, Lucille Draper (later Gault) (who two years earlier was caught in the midst of the civil war while traveling in Spain, and narrowly escaping from the country aboard a French destroyer to Casa Blanca, Morocco, before heading for home) traveled by station wagon with a group of advanced conversation students to Mexico.
+The students spoke only Spanish during this trip.
 The group spent Christmas in the homes of Mexican host families in Mexico City, saw bull fights, and visited Cuernavaca, Taxco, Morelia, and Acapulco.